sunfounder/kepler-kit/docs/source/video_course/lesson40.rst

 * **Installing Required Libraries**: Guide to downloading and setting up libraries from the SunFounder GitHub repository.
 * **Coding and Testing**: Step-by-step MicroPython code to read and print acceleration values, with real-time visualization using Thonny plotter.
 * **Homework Assignment**: Measure Z-axis acceleration and compare predictions with actual values.
-* **Conclusion**: Recap and preview of future lessons on practical MPU6050 applications.
+* **Conclusion**: Recap and preview of future Lessons on practical MPU6050 applications.